harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 * Otherwise, set to True or False as specified.

-As does ArchivesSpace, you may used Mixed Content (EAD/XML markup).
+As you may in ArchivesSpace, you may use Mixed Content (EAD/XML markup).
 The Ingester will check to make sure that the entry is "well formed" -- that is, that the opening and closing elements match -- but will **not** validate the text to make sure you're using the proper markup.

 The following Notes fields are supported: